Julie Hanks begins her 23rd year at Irvine Valley College. She has a record of 338-222 overall.

-Irvine Valley reached the state tournament for the second time in program history in 2017, racked up 26 wins and earned a share of the Orange Empire Conference title under the leadership of Coach Hanks.
+Irvine Valley reached the state tournament for the second time in program history in 2017, racked up 26 wins and earned a share of the conference title under the leadership of Coach Hanks.
 Irvine Valley also finished ranked No. 8 in the state in the final poll of the year.

 Five sophomores - Kasey Smit (Cal Poly Pomona), Kiara Warren (Cal Maritime), Mary Dishoian (La Verne) and Elizabeth Garcia and Jenna Rodriguez (Ottawa) signed with four-year schools.
 Smit broke school records for points and rebounds in a season and was named the conference MVP, all-state and All-American.

 Hanks also guided the Lasers to a fine season during the 2015-16 campaign.
 Irvine Valley finished with a record of 23-8 overall, took second in the Orange Empire Conference and made the Southern California Regional final for the second straight season.